justinsgithub/justintylers/content/writings/airport-detox.md

 Debated taking my drugs with me

-That might lead to a bad fate
+That might lead to a worse fate

 I better let them stay

 ---